List of Justified characters: Boyd Crowder

-In Season 3 he comes into conflict with Robert Quarles and the Detroit Mob who look to take over the Oxycontin business in Kentucky.
+In season 3 he comes into conflict with Robert Quarles and the Detroit Mob who look to take over the Oxycontin business in Kentucky.

-In Season 4 Boyd continues his criminal relationship with Wynn Duffy which brings him into the world of the Detroit Mob when he is tasked with locating Drew Thompson for Nicky Augustine and Theo Tonin.
+In season 4 Boyd continues his criminal relationship with Wynn Duffy which brings him into the world of the Detroit Mob when he is tasked with locating Drew Thompson for Nicky Augustine and Theo Tonin.

-In Season 5 he struggles to distribute heroin with Wynn Duffy and Ethan Picker while dealing with the criminal family of Dewey Crowe.
+In season 5 he struggles to distribute heroin with Wynn Duffy and Ethan Picker while dealing with the criminal family of Dewey Crowe.

-In Season 6 he is recruited by Katherine Hale and Wynn Duffy to rob banks, specifically one where Avery Markham keeps a safety deposit box.
+In season 6 he is recruited by Katherine Hale and Wynn Duffy to rob banks, specifically one where Avery Markham keeps a safe deposit box.
 Consumed by greed and the idea of finally leaving Harlan with Ava and $10,000,000 Boyd will stop at nothing to accomplish his goals.
 He partners with Ava's unstable uncle Zachariah Randolph in order to tunnel into Markham's vault, despite the fact that Zachariah wants to harm him due to Boyd's deceased brother Bowman beating Ava.
 Eventually Zachariah tries to blow Boyd up in the mine shaft but fails.
 Once Boyd gets his hands on Markham's cash he meets up with Ava ready to leave Kentucky but she shoots him in the shoulder and runs with the money.
 After escaping custody Boyd tracks down Ava ready to kill her but is caught and arrested by Raylan.
-Now back in prison he returns to his preaching ways from Season 1.
+Once back in prison he returns to his preaching ways from Season 1.

+In City Primeval, after serving well over a decade in prison he escapes with help from a female guard to become a federal fugitive on the run.